tylermercer/personal-website/src/content/posts/software/write-entire-emails-with-just-one-line.md

 > I am thrilled about our recent product launch! 🎉 ...<br/>
 > ProductHunt is a great platform for tapping into ...<br/>
 > and gaining exposure for our product.
 However, ...<br/>
-> That's why I'm reaching out to ask you for your help ...<br/>
+> That’s why I’m reaching out to ask you for your help ...<br/>
 > please take a moment to upvote our product ...<br/>
 > ...

-In my mind, there's a big hole in this value proposition: **nobody wants to read this kind of email.** Only a masochist would prefer reading a fluffy, corporate-speak email over "hey team please upvote the new launch on producthunt."[^voice] Do you
+In my mind, there’s a big hole in this value proposition: **nobody wants to read this kind of email.** Only a masochist would prefer reading a fluffy, corporate-speak email over "hey team please upvote the new launch on producthunt."[^voice] Do you